Neurosurgery Residency at The University of North Carolina

 - Neurocritical care

-- PG Year 1: 3 months General Surgery, 3 months Neurocritical Care, 3 months Basic Clinical Neurosciences
+PG Year 1: 6 months Neurosurgery, 3 months Neurocritical Care, 3 months Basic Clinical Neurosciences (Neuroanesthesia, Neuroradiology, Radiation Oncology, Epilepsy, Functional Neurology).

-- PG Year 3: 6 months UNCH Clinical Neurosurgery, 3 months UNCH Pediatric Clinical Neurosurgery, 1 month Neurosurgery University (Wilkins), and Neurointerventional Radiology
+PG Year 3: 6 months UNCH Clinical Neurosurgery, 3 months UNCH Pediatric Clinical Neurosurgery, 1.5 months Neurointerventional Radiology

-- PG Year 4: UNCH Clinical Neurosurgery, 3 months Neuroradiology/Neuropathology, and Neurointerventional Radiology
+PG Year 4: UNCH Clinical Neurosurgery, 3 months Neuroradiology/Neuropathology.

-- PG Year 5: 6 months UNCH Clinical Neurosurgery and 6 months Research
+PG Year 5: 6 months UNCH Clinical Neurosurgery and 6 months resident-developed research/fellowship.

 Conference and Teaching Schedule